 1. INTRODUCTION

 Cotton (Gossypium hirsutum L.) is a dicotyledonous plant in the Malvaceae family (Coulibaly, 2023).
 It is a tetraploid species resulting from the hybridization between a wild diploid species from America and cultivated species (Gossypium arboreum and Gossypium herbaceum) from Africa and Asia (Kouakou et al., 2008).
-Cotton is mainly grown for its fibers used in the textile industry, but also for its edible oil and protein-rich cottonseed meals, which are used in both human and animal nutrition (Coulibaly, 2023).
+Cotton is not mainly grown for its fibers used in the textile industry, but also for its edible oil and protein-rich cottonseed meals, which are used in both human and animal nutrition (Coulibaly, 2023).
 Cultivated in many tropical and subtropical regions, cotton played a significant role during the industrial revolution (Riello, 2022) and currently represents an important source of foreign currency earnings (Olaitan, 2024).
 In Côte d'Ivoire, the cotton sector represents 7% of export earnings and contributes approximately 1.7% to the Gross Domestic Product (GDP) (Coulibaly, 2021).
 This author estimates that more than 3.5 million people live directly or indirectly from this crop.
 Despite its socio-economic importance, the Ivorian production remains low.
 It continues to face numerous constraints, notably climate change (Traoré and Pohé, 2020), parasitic attacks and cryptogamic diseases (Silvie and Papierok, 2024).
 To cope with these, growers make massive use of phytosanitary products, which have harmful effects on the environment and encourage the emergence of resistance in pests (Ferron, 2016; Kranthi, 2024).
 Alternative approaches such as varietal selection are being explored to develop resistant varieties adapted to environmental conditions.
-However, conventional breeding methods such as interspecific hybridization come up against incompatibility barriers linked to ploidy and require a long process (around 10 years) to obtain a new improved variety (Kouakou et al., 2008; N'Guessan, 2020; Hammouda-Bousbia Dounia, 2021).
+However, conventional breeding methods such as interspecific hybridization come up against incompatibility barriers linked to ploidy and require a long process, about 10 years, to obtain a new improved variety (Kouakou et al., 2008; N'Guessan, 2020; Hammouda-Bousbia Dounia, 2021).

 In this context, plant biotechnology, particularly somatic embryogenesis, emerges as a promising alternative for cotton improvement (N'Guessan, 2019).
 This technique enables the formation of embryos from somatic cells, thus offering a material of choice for overcoming the limitations of sexual reproduction (Kouakou et al., 2008).
 It is a strategic tool in in vitro regeneration and genetic engineering programs.
 However, its implementation is largely constrained by strong genotype dependence, particularly in cotton (Koné, 2020; Ikeuchi et al., 2016; Fehér, 2019).
 To date, only cultivars in the Coker group show a strong aptitude for somatic embryogenesis, thus serving as models for in vitro culture research in cotton (Karami and Saidi, 2010; Sakhanokho and Rajasekaran, 2016; Yasin and Yasmin, 2018).
 Indeed, most commercial varieties exhibit a low embryogenic response due to tissue browning and cell necrosis, caused by the release of certain phenolic metabolites into the culture medium (Jones and Saxena, 2013).
 Kouakou (2009) highlighted the central role of phenolic compounds in the acquisition of embryogenic competence.
-The author reported that embryogenic competence in cotton depends not only on the quantity but above all on the quality of phenolic compounds.
+The author reported that embryogenic competence in cotton depends not only on the quantity but on the quality of phenolic compounds.
 Indeed, it has been shown that embryogenic cells accumulate significantly higher levels of phenolic compounds than non-embryogenic cells (Meguellati et al., 2022).
 Thus, there is a close link between changes in biochemical profiles and stages of cell development during somatic embryogenesis.

 Nevertheless, beyond phenolic compounds, few studies have focused on the role of other biomolecules such as total sugars, total proteins and enzymatic proteins in the acquisition of embryogenic competence in cotton (Kouakou et al., 2008).
 Thus, the aim of the present study was to evaluate the biosynthesis of some biochemical markers (total phenols, proteins, total sugars and enzyme proteins) in embryogenic and non-embryogenic calli of the Y331 BLT variety, with the aim to identify biomarkers associated with somatic embryogenesis.
 This study paves the way for biochemical marker-assisted selection for cotton breeding.